- What is a Depreciation?

 As per accounting principle – the 6 useful lifetime of an asset is generally the “period over which it’s expected to be employed by the enterprise”.
 Normally, useful life is shorter than physical life.
 The useful life of an asset is expressed in several years but it can also be expressed in other units, e.g., number of units of output (as in case of mines) or number of working hours.
 Useful life depends on the following factors :

-- Pre-determined by legal or contractual limits, e.g., in the case of leasehold asset, the useful life is the period of the lease.
+- Pre-determined by legal or contractual limits, e.g., in the case of leasehold assets, the useful life is the period of the lease.

 - The number of shifts for which asset is to be used.